barebox/barebox/Documentation/user/imd.rst

 IMD and barebox_update
 ----------------------

-The IMD informations could well be used to check if an image is suitable for updating barebox for a particular board.
-Support for such a check is planned but not yet implemented.
+The IMD information can be used to check if an image is suitable for updating barebox for a particular board.
+This is done by comparing the OF compatible of the running barebox image against the compatible tags in the barebox binary being installed.